 The official Twitter account for Angular.js is all about sharing the latest news, and occasional retweets from the most popular news around the framework itself.
 This is also a safe bet for finding the latest development news in Angular 2.
 It won’t hurt to follow this account if only stumble across some latest updates unintentionally.

 Likewise for the Reddit community, with little over 700 members this particular subreddit focuses on the latest Angular 2 developments, as well as community support in answering questions where there are answers necessary.
-Frequency of published content is almost daily so you won’t have to get bored too often.
+The frequency of published content is almost daily so you won’t have to get bored too often.

-With almost 40 unique video podcasts, Angular Air stands out as one of the most concise and resourceful Angular.js (both versions) resources out there.
+Angular Air stands out as one of the most concise and resourceful Angular.js (both versions) resources out there.
+Thanks to almost 40 unique video podcasts.
 If you want to stay up to date about the latest developments on the framework, this podcast is the place to be — even if you don’t consider yourself as someone who can listen to podcasts all day.

-DevChat offers a traditional sound podcast, and with nearly 70 episodes live — these guys have never managed to disappoint the Angular community with latest insights and scoop on development progress.
-Frequent guests are Angular.js pro developers and authors that have a lot of experience on their plate and are willing to share it with everyone else.
+DevChat offers a traditional sound podcast.
+With nearly 70 episodes live, these guys have never disappointed the Angular community with the latest insights and scoop on development progress.
+Frequent guests are Angular.js pro developers and experienced authors.

-It definitely helps to signup for weekly newsletters, not only does it save you time from having to find content on your own, newsletters are usually packed with content that’s truly relevant to the latest developments and insights in the actual framework itself.
-The ng-newsletter is not an exception, and features both weekly newsletters and frequent article updates about the latest happening in Angular.
+It definitely helps to sign up for weekly newsletters.
+Not only does it save you time from having to find content on your own, newsletters are usually packed with content that’s truly relevant to the latest developments and insights in the actual framework itself.
+The ng-newsletter isn’t an exception, and features both weekly newsletters and frequent article updates about the latest happenings in Angular.